dotnet/arcade/Documentation/Darc.md

 "refs/heads/{branchName}", unless you explicitly know otherwise***.

-This is because the BAR reporting functionality pulls the branch name from the Azure Devops built in pipeline variables, which specify refs/heads/foo vs. foo.
+This is because the BAR reporting functionality pulls the branch name from the Azure DevOps built in pipeline variables, which specify refs/heads/foo vs. foo.
 If your repository is manually reporting to BAR without using the Arcade templates, then this name may be different.